daedadev/Daedadev-Blog/posts/shopfront-cms-part-1.md

 ## Background

-So I was digging through some shopify documentation, watching a couple of tutorials and learned that shopify's content management system could be implemented separately and used in an iFrame in their developer portal.
-So the idea came to me to create just that and then put up my own mock store front attatched to it.
+So I was digging through some Shopify documentation, watching a couple of tutorials and learned that shopify's content management system could be implemented separately and used in an iFrame in their developer portal.
+So the idea came to me to create just that and then put up my own mock store front attached to it.

 So with that being said I needed to select technologies to use and for that I just went with what comes quickest to me and that is a simple MERN stack with MySQL.